NEW HAMPSHIRE

 d.
 If still tied, a flip will determine seeding.

-a.
-If 3 teams are tied, a coin flip will decide a bye in game one, and the team receiving the bye will play the winner of the playoff game to decide fourth place.
+10. If two or more teams finish in a tie for fourth place, the above tiebreak system will be used until the fourth tiebreak.
+There will not be a coin flip; there will be play-off game to decide the fourth seed outcome.
+If 3 teams are tied, after tiebreak's a-c above, a coin flip will decide a bye in game one, and the team receiving the bye will play the winner of the playoff game to decide fourth place.

 11. During a State Tournament, any player, coach, or manager suspended from a game by an umpire for un-sportsmanlike conduct must report to the Protest Committee to be reinstated, the Committee will review the request and will make a recommendation to the Department Baseball Chairman.
 The Department Baseball Chairman’s decision is final.